 If you’re up for a drink, several places on Main Street advertise wine tastings.
 I don’t know about you, but when I think of Arizona, good wine is not the first thing that pops into my mind.
 So imagine my surprise when I discovered that the Verde Valley has over twenty wineries.

-One of them, Caduceus Cellars, is owned by Maynard James Keenan, the frontman of Tool and A Perfect Circle.
+One of them, Caduceus Cellars, is owned by Maynard James Keenan, the frontman of the bands Tool and A Perfect Circle.
 When he’s not out on a tour or working in the studio, he’s living in Jerome, making great wine, and promoting Arizona’s viticulture industry.

 Places to Stay in Jerome, AZ

 While Jerome is easily explored as a day trip from Phoenix, you can also spend the night there if you’re not thrilled about driving four hours in one day.
+And the accommodations in town are just as unique as the attractions.

 Jerome makes a great offbeat alternative to the expensive galleries and cafés in Sedona, and it offers a healthy dose of culture and history.
 If you’re looking for a true ghost town in Arizona, this isn’t it – it’s far from abandoned at this point.

 But the potentially haunted buildings and the oddball collection at the Gold King Mine and Ghost Town are perfect if you’re looking for an unconventional adventure.
-Besides, these kinds of unique experiences are what Arizona road trips are all about!
+Besides, these kinds of unique experiences are what road trips are all about!

 What’s the quirkiest place you’ve been?